 1.8.2 The parties accept the jurisdiction of the small claims court, alternatively the magistrates' court for the district having jurisdiction

-1.8.3 The seller shall be entitled to claim the amount owed in Waves in Euros on the basis of one Euro being equal to one Wave.
+1.8.3 The seller shall be entitled to claim the amount owed in Waves in Pound Sterling on the basis of one Pound Sterling being equal to one Wave.

 1.9 INTER-EXCHANGE TRADE